honeycombio/academy-browser-instrumentation-course/content-scripts/video-cant-see-your-full-trace.md

 ### [Visual] Jess clicks into 2 disconnected traces in Honeycomb, then highlight `traceparent` headers in SDK
 **[Audio]**
-In order for traces to propagate correctly, here's how it should work: when your frontend makes a request using fetch, Honeycomb's Web SDK automatically adds a traceparent header following OpenTelemetry's W3C Trace Context standard.
+In order for traces to propagate correctly, here's how it should work: when your frontend makes a request using fetch, the `HoneycombWebSDK` automatically adds a `traceparent` header following OpenTelemetry's W3C Trace Context standard.
 This header carries the trace and span IDs that allow your backend to continue the same trace.

 But this only works if those headers actually make it to your backend.

-### [Visual] Code snippet with `enabled: false` highlighted on both packages
+### [Visual] Code snippet with `enabled: false` highlighted on both fetch and xml packages
 **[Audio]**
 This might happen if you're not using OpenTelemetry's standard instrumentation for `fetch` or `XMLHttpRequest`.
-Honeycomb's SDK enables the instrumentation by default, but if you've manually disabled it, you won't see the spans for your web dataset.
+The `HoneycombWebSDK` enables the instrumentation by default, but if you've manually disabled it, you won't see the spans for your web dataset.

 Here's what a problematic config looks like.
 Notice that the instrumentation is disabled here.